 An Intro to Migratory Birds in Antarctica

-In honor of World Migratory Bird Day on May 9th, we thought we’d give you a brief introduction to some of the migratory birds you might encounter on our trips.
+In honor of World Migratory Bird Day, we thought we’d give you a brief introduction to some of the migratory birds you might encounter on our trips.
 Birding on our voyages is one of the most popular activities, and often passengers will collect on the outer decks to spy a wide variety of species.
 So grab your imaginary binoculars and let’s explore!

 Learning about bird life is one of the many important facets to a Polar Latitudes expedition to Antarctica.
 Whether you consider yourself a ‘birder’ or not, once you are on board our ship with people that are passionate about bird life – including our own Ornithologist (bird expert) on staff – you will find that learning about the different species of birds is a fascinating topic.

 Did you know that long-distance migration patterns have evolved over thousands of years?
 This is partially controlled by the genetic makeup of birds but also by responses to weather, geography, food sources, day length and other factors.